makubacki/patina/docs/src/dxe_core/debugging.md

 the debugger application with a snapshot of the system at the moment it took the exception.
 The communication between the exception handlers and the software debugger is implemented using the [GDB Remote Protocol](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Remote-Protocol.html) which is supported by a number of debugger applications.
-For instruction on configuring and using the debugger, see the [debugging dev page](../dev/debugging.md).
+For instructions on configuring and using the debugger, see the [`patina_debugging` README](https://github.com/OpenDevicePartnership/patina/tree/main/core/patina_debugger/README.md).

 The Patina debugger is a software debugger which, in contrast to a hardware or JTAG debugger, is implemented entirely within the patina software stack.
 This has many